Average reading time for this article is: 3m:42s

 What is a rest day?

-Yoga, Pilates, stretching, light jogging or swimming can be considered 'rest day' activities, depending on your fitness level.
-In fact some research suggests that low-intensity exercise such as swimming or taking a walk can increase muscle relaxation, which benefits recovery.
+oga, Pilates, stretching, light jogging or swimming can be considered 'rest day' activities, depending on your fitness level.
+In fact some research suggests that low-intensity exercise such as swimming or walking can increase muscle relaxation, which benefits recovery.

-So train hard and see your muscles grow while you rest!
+So train hard and then see your muscles grow while you rest!